Article by Samantha Pregenzer, from Simply Organized.

 Well, this may rock a few boats but that’s not the intention behind this one.
 It’s not directed to my professional organizer community.
-Its sole purpose is to reach people who need help decluttering or getting organized and have been hesitant to hire (or even contact) an organizer because the main obstacle thought is money.
+Its sole purpose is to reach people who need help decluttering or getting organized and have been hesitant to hire (or even contact) an organizer because the main obstacle though is money.

 Here’s the disclaimer…so we can get this out of the way. ha!
-For years in this business I’ve heard it’s a no-no to talk about pricing.
-Every professional meeting I attend includes a reminder about it – at the top of the meeting agenda it’s mentioned as “housekeeping” or “rules”.
-I’m not sharing pricing details to rock our industry’s boat…because I absolutely respect what everyone in my field does….and really, each of us charges VERY differently based on the type of organizing we do.
-So as a simple disclaimer, what I am sharing is being explained to help those who may be interested in hiring an organizer and wondered how much it costs, how the process works and explain ALL the things we do from the point you complete that contact form to the end result of a beautifully organized space….in essence, how we justify that invoice at the end of the project.
+For years in this business, I’ve heard it’s a no-no to talk about pricing.
+Every professional meeting I attend includes a reminder about it – at the top of the meeting agenda, it’s mentioned as “housekeeping” or “rules”.
+I’m not sharing pricing details to rock our industry’s boat…because I absolutely respect what everyone in my field does….and really, each of our charges VERY differently based on the type of organizing we do.
+So as a simple disclaimer, what I am sharing is being explained to help those who may be interested in hiring an organizer and wondered how much it costs, how the process works, and explain ALL the things we do from the point you complete that contact form to the end result of a beautifully organized space….in essence, how we justify that invoice at the end of the project.

 I’m able to discuss this topic in detail and with confidence because I’ve been an organizer for 10+ years.
 I have decluttered and organized hundreds of homes.
 All sorts of residential spaces.
 For all sorts of people and situations.
 I’ve been a member of NAPO for 6 years and have positive, collaborative relationships with countless organizing colleagues.
 I’ve been “in the trenches” for a long time doing the hard hard work and have seen the industry change in this amount of time…especially over social media.
 I’ve been asked to speak to my organizing community multiple times – honored, humbled, grateful for each invitation.
 What I am sharing comes from MY experience as a seasoned organizer so you can bet it’s going to be real.

 You can also bet I’m not perfect with everything and even running my own business is tough.
-I’m a much better organizer than business owner.
+I’m a much better organizer than a business owner.
 I’ve had to learn pricing models and tested out all sorts of pricing methods all by my lonesome.
 Why?
 Because no one in my industry will talk numbers, remember? lol!
 Anyway, I’m simply sharing from my personal business experience and pretty sure it’s on point after all this time!

 And after you’re done reading, I hope you DO reach out for help!
 It will be well worth your investment!